awsdocs/amazon-eks-user-guide/doc_source/understanding-service-name-entries.md

 ## Log Entries for Amazon EKS Service Linked Roles<a name="eks-service-linked-role-ct"></a>

-The Amazon EKS service linked roles make API calls to AWS resources\.
-CloudTrail log entries with `username: AWSServiceRoleForAmazonEKS` and `username: AWSServiceRoleForAmazonEKSNodegroup` appears for calls made by the Amazon EKS service linked roles\.
-For more information about Amazon EKS and service linked roles, see [Using service\-linked roles for Amazon EKS](using-service-linked-roles.md)\.

-The following example shows a CloudTrail log entry that demonstrates a `[DeleteInstanceProfile](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteInstanceProfile.html)` action that's made by the `AWSServiceRoleForAmazonEKSNodegroup` service linked role, noted in the `sessionContext`\.
+The following example shows a CloudTrail log entry that demonstrates a ` [DeleteInstanceProfile](https://docs.aws.amazon.com/IAM/latest/APIReference/API_DeleteInstanceProfile.html) ` action that’s made by the ` AWSServiceRoleForAmazonEKSNodegroup` service linked role, noted in the `sessionContext`\.

 ```
 {